Audns/Calculator/README.md

-# This is a calculator for "chuan're".
+# This is a calculator for "huagongyuanli".